kevvkevvi/kevvkevvi/README.md

 - 👋 Hi, I’m Kevin!
 - 👀 I’m interested in software engineering!
 - 🌱 I’m currently learning more about Machine Learning and other computer science topics at Columbia University, where I'm pursuing my Masters degree in Computer Science
-- 😅 I'm still in the process of adding more of my projects onto Github and formatting the existing projects.
-Sorry for the messiness!
+- 😅 I update my more recent projects onto Github and format the existing one's when I'm free.
+If you can't find what you're looking for, odds are I'm currently scratching my head while building a GAN for a course (:rofl:).
+I apologize in advance!
 - 📫 You can reach me via email at kevjli411@gmail.com

 <!---